JamesIves/react-use-navigator-permissions/README.md

 # useNavigatorPermissions Hook 🔗 🗺️

-This [React Hook](https://reactjs.org/docs/hooks-overview.html) allows you to query to see if a user has either accepted or denied permissions to a given navigator api.
+This [React Hook](https://reactjs.org/docs/hooks-overview.html) allows you to make a query to see if a user has either accepted or denied permissions to a given [navigator api](https://developer.mozilla.org/en-US/docs/Web/API/Navigator).

 ## Getting Started ✈️
 You can install this hook using Yarn.